 Maintenance Reality – Time, Effort, and Ongoing Care

 Understanding the maintenance differences between implants vs dentures is critical, because both options require consistent long-term care.
-Let’s break down what you’re actually committing to with each option.
-Not the idealized version presented in marketing materials, but the real daily routine and professional care requirements over years of use.
+Here is what each option asks of you day to day, including the care routine and professional visits that continue for years.

 Professional Maintenance and Monitoring of Implants vs Dentures

 Dentures require regular professional adjustments.
-Your jaw bone continues changing under the denture, which affects fit over time.
-Most patients need at least one reline every two to three years – a procedure where material gets added to the denture base to match your current gum contours.
-Each reline costs $200 to $500 typically.
+Your jaw bone keeps changing under the denture, which affects fit over time.
+Most patients need at least one reline every 2 to 3 years.
+During a reline, new material is added to the denture base so it matches your current gum contours.
+Each reline typically costs $200 to $500.

 You’ll also visit your dentist for regular oral exams – usually once or twice yearly.
 These appointments check your gum health, screen for oral cancer, and evaluate denture fit.
 If the denture develops cracks or broken teeth, repairs typically cost $100 to $300 per fix.
 Eventually – usually after 5 to 10 years – you’ll need a completely new denture as the old one wears out or your mouth changes too much for relining.